nicholasmfraser/rdimensions/Readme.md

 ## Usage

-The first step to using `rdimensions` is to ensure that your dimensions username (most likely your email address) and password are stored in your .Renviron file, as follows:
+A necessary first step to using `rdimensions` is to ensure that your Dimensions username (most likely your email address) and password are stored in your .Renviron file, as follows:

 ``` r
 dimensions_username=your_username